How to switch mobile phone providers (and keep your phone number)

 - Find a new plan, then sign up with a new carrier online, over the phone or in-store

-- When signing up you will be asked whether you want to 'port' your number to the new account - simply provide your number.
+- When signing up you will be asked whether you want to 'port' your number to the new account - simply provide your phone number and your account number with your current provider.

 I thought it was harder?